Funeral Insurance, What is it and how does it work? Is it a good move for me?

 Never take out a life insurance policy unless you are comfortable with paying the premium.
 The only one who benefits if you drop the burial policy is the life insurance company!
 How does that help you or your loved ones?

-How To Put Funeral Insurance to Work For Your Family
+How To Put Funeral Expense Insurance to Work For Your Family

 Like any life insurance policy, burial insurance is a legal binding document stating the life insurance company will pay the named beneficiary(s) a specific death benefit upon the loss of life of the insured individual.